Sibghatullah-Laghari/universalLab/SRS.md

 ## 1.2 Scope

-The current version focuses on the core barcode workflow and provides:
+The current version focuses on the core barcode workflow and provides:-

 * Barcode generation from laboratory sample data
 * Creation and storage of barcode images in PNG format